j19co/MEGA-Modified-Version/README.md

 ## 6. Running the Inference Demo

+First, open a terminal in the MEGA-Modified-Version directory.

+In Video Inferences, it is necessary to indicate the video name ("video_name") and the specific folder where it is going to be save ("folder_name").

-You can run either the baseline model or the MEGA model visualization using the following commands.
+You can now run either the baseline model or the MEGA model visualization using the following commands.

 - Baseline Image Inference:
 ```